MBichajlo/SipsAndBites_Reworked/README.md

  New features:
  - Better and more user friendly design
- - Making use of SwiftUI property wrappers
+ - Implementing SwiftUI property wrappers
  - MVVM Architecture (Planned)